-The aim of this document is to describe the Security Target for MRTD chips based on the EAC application of the cv act ePasslet Suite.
-The cv act ePasslet Suite is a set of Javacard applications intended to be used exclusively on the NXP JCOP Javacard OS platform, which is certified according to CC EAL 5+ [ZertJCOP080], [ZertJCOP040], [ZertJCOP081].
-The cv act ePasslet Suite as well as the NXP JCOP operating system are provided within the ROM mask of a smart card chip based on the NXP P5CD security controller, which is itself certified according to CC EAL 5+ [ZertIC080], [ZertIC081].
+This document contains the Security Target for MRTD chips based on the EAC application of the cv act ePassslet Suite.
+The cv act ePasslet Suite is a set of Javacard applications intended to be used exclusively on the NXP JCOP Javacard OS platforms, which are certified according to CC EAL 5+ [ZertJCOP].
+The cv act ePasslet Suite as well as the NXP JCOP operating system are provided within the ROM mask of a smart card chip based on the NXP P5CD security controller, which is itself certified according to CC EAL 5+ [ZertIC], and certified cryptographic library [ZertCL].